Difficulty

 Over 1 day

-This guide will show you how to keep pipes from freezing, what to do if you suspect that you may have fully frozen pipes, or even just a small amount of ice in your water lines, and suggest tips on how to thaw frozen pipes.
+Use this guide for ideas on how to keep pipes from freezing.
+Learn what to do whether you have fully frozen pipes or a small amount of ice in your water lines.
+Plus, get tips on how to thaw frozen pipes.

 Prevent Frozen Pipes

-There are number of steps you can can take when learning how to keep pipes from freezing in the first place.
+There are number of steps you can can take when learning how to keep pipes from freezing.

 - Insulate pipes located in the attic and crawl space using pipe insulation, even if the climate where you live does not often have hard freeze conditions.
 You can also wrap pipes in heat tape or heat cables with a thermostat control.
 The best pipe insulation for your situation will depend on your home.
 Always install according to the manufacturer's directions.